1

 By integrating the Code Execution service into your course, you can transform a standard post widget into a powerful, automated grading tool.
-This allows your students to submit programming code (like .py or .c files) and receive automated, background-processed results based on your specific configuration.
+This allows your learners to submit programming code (like .py or .c files) and receive automated, background-processed results based on your specific configuration.

-• Iterative Learning: Students can write, compile, and run their code directly within the platform.
+• Iterative Learning: :Learners can write, compile, and run their code directly within the platform.
 Depending on the widget's settings, they can be encouraged to resubmit and test their logic as many times as they need until they reach the correct result, or you can limit the number of attempts.

 • Automated Testing: You can upload a configuration file to define exactly how the code is executed and how the automated feedback is triggered.
-This allows you to set specific parameters for success, giving students instant validation of their work.
+This allows you to set specific parameters for success, giving learners instant validation of their work.

 This process involves two main steps: configuring the widget to accept the right files and linking it to the execution engine.

-Part 1: Configure the Post Widget
+Part 1: Configure the Post (custom) widget

-1. Uncheck all options except for Files.
+Uncheck all options under the submission settings except for Files.

 In this example the learner